ryanmansi1/ryanmansi1.github.io/ReadMe.md

+theme: jekyll-theme-minimal
+title: Ryan's homepage
-This is my new repository for Lab2
+description: This is my Github Pages for LAB 2